Everton F.C.: Film and TV

 Ken Loach's 1969 television film The Golden Vision combined improvised drama with documentary footage to tell the story of a group of Everton fans for whom the main purpose of life—following the team—is interrupted by such inconveniences as work and weddings.
 Everton forward Alex Young, whose nickname was also the title of the film, appeared as himself.

 Paul Greengrass's 1997 television film The Fix dramatised the true story of a match-fixing scandal in which the club's newest player Tony Kay (played by Jason Isaacs) is implicated in having helped to throw a match between his previous club Sheffield Wednesday and Ipswich Town.
-The majority of the story is set during Everton's 1962–63 League Championship winning season, with then-manager Harry Catterick played by Colin Welland.
+The majority of the story is set during Everton's 1962–63 League Championship winning season, with manager Harry Catterick played by Colin Welland.

 In the 2015 Rocky film Creed, Goodison Park serves as the venue of the climactic fight scene.
 Footage of the stadium and crowd during a home game against West Bromwich Albion was used for the scene.
 Liverpool-born boxing champion Tony Bellew, a lifelong Everton fan, plays Creed's opponent and wore the Everton badge on his training gear and shorts.

 Music

 The club entered the UK singles chart on four occasions under different titles during the 1980s and 1990s, when many clubs each released a song to mark reaching the FA Cup Final.
 "The Boys in Blue", released in 1984, peaked at No. 82.
-The following year, the club scored its biggest hit when "Here We Go" peaked at No. 14.
+The following year, the club scored their biggest hit when "Here We Go" peaked at No. 14.

 In 1986, Everton released "Everybody's Cheering the Blues", which reached No. 83.
-"All Together Now", a reworking of a song by Liverpool band The Farm, was released for the 1995 FA Cup Final and reached No. 27.
-By the time the club reached the 2009 FA Cup Final, the tradition had largely been abandoned by all clubs and no song was released.
+"All Together Now", a reworking of a song by Liverpool band The Farm, was released for the 1995 FA Cup final and reached No. 27.
+By the time the club reached the 2009 FA Cup final, the tradition had largely been abandoned by all clubs and no song was released.

+In 2020, Everton FC released the single "Spirit of the Blues" which flunked, peaking at number 64 in the UK charts.